Individual Therapy

 Strengthen your relationship with yourself

-At Integrative Couples Therapy, although our primary focus is relationships and we also offer individual therapy for those who want support in their own growth.
+At Integrative Couples Therapy, although our primary focus is relationships, we also offer individual therapy for those who want support in their personal growth.

 Some people begin individual therapy because their relationship feels stuck and their partner is not ready to participate.
-Some are recovering from betrayal or a painful relationship and want their own space to heal.
+Some are recovering from betrayal or painful relationships and need their own space for healing.
 Others are moving through separation or divorce and trying to find their footing again.
-We also work with individuals seeking support for anxiety, depression, parenting, family dynamics, or unresolved trauma.
+Many are trying to find a sense of serenity as they navigate the pull of marriage, family, parenting, career, and health.

-We approach individual therapy through a relational lens.
-We understand that your emotional world, your history, and your closest relationships are deeply connected.
-In our work together, we create a grounded and supportive space where you can explore what is happening inside of you, make sense of patterns that feel hard to shift, and strengthen your capacity for clarity, connection, and wellbeing.
+We understand that your inner world and relationships are deeply connected.
+In our work together, we create a grounded and supportive space where you can explore what is happening inside of you, make sense of actions, or states of being, that feel hard to shift.
+Ultimately we want to help you strengthen your capacity for clarity, connection, and wellbeing within yourself and with others.

 Our Approach

 We are a team of relationship specialists with training in Emotionally Focused Individual Therapy and attachment-based therapy.
 Our focus is on helping you understand yourself more deeply.
-We pay attention to the patterns that show up in how you connect, protect yourself, and we help you understand how those patterns formed.
+We pay attention to the patterns that show up in how you interact with others and protect yourself.
+We help you understand how those patterns formed, while highlighting your agency and resilience, empowering you to develop inner strength and healthy relationships.

-In therapy, you will work to uncover what keeps pulling you into the same conflicts or distance, and to find new ways of responding that are more aligned with who you really are.
-We attend to both the emotional and practical aspects of your life, so the changes you make feel meaningful and sustainable.
+In therapy, you will uncover what keeps pulling you into the same conflicts or distance, and find new ways of responding to challenges in life that are more aligned with your ideal self.
+We will explore both the emotional and practical aspects of your life, so the changes you make are meaningful and sustainable.

 What to Expect from Individual Therapy

 At Integrative Couples Therapy you will find individual therapy to be compassionate, focused, and collaborative.
 Your therapist will not judge you or tell you what to do.
-Instead, they will help you understand yourself, your relationship, and your patterns more clearly so that you can move forward with intention.
+Instead, they will help you understand yourself and your relationships more clearly so that you can move through life with intention.

 You will have space to:

-• Work on your relationship even when your partner is not attending couples therapy
+• Work on your relationship even if your partner is not attending couples therapy with you

-• Receive anxiety, depression, or trauma healing from an attachment and nervous system lens
+• Engage in therapy from an attachment and nervous system lens

 • Heal from betrayal or other relationship wounds

-• Understand your attachment style and how early experiences shape how you connect today
+• Understand your attachment style and how early experiences shape your patterns in the present

-• Learn to slow down big emotions and behaviors and respond in ways that feel more intentional
+• Learn to slow down big emotions and behaviors and respond in ways that are more intentional

-• Gain clarity about your needs, values, and what you want for your future
+• Gain clarity about your needs, values, hopes, and dreams

-• Move through loss, seperation, or divorce with support, if applicable
+• Move through loss, seperation, or divorce with support

-Sessions are typically fifty minutes and are available in person at our Encinitas office or virtually throughout California.
-Many people begin with weekly sessions, and we will work together to find a rhythm that supports your goals.
+Sessions are typically fifty or eighty minutes and are available in person at our Encinitas office or virtually throughout California.
+Many people begin with weekly sessions yet we will work together to find a rhythm that supports your goals.

 We welcome all individuals regardless of relationship status, gender identity, sexual orientation, or background.
 Our therapists are LGBTQ plus affirming and experienced in working with clients from a wide range of cultural and relational contexts.